-Nerita Smith has been involved in MyPass’ growth from the very beginning, playing the role of sounding board and risk assessor at each point along the way.
-Nerita has an infectious positive energy and passion towards life that always boosts morale whenever she’s around the team.
-As executive assistant at MyPass, she keeps everything ticking over and is quick to resolve any issues for the team that may arise.
+Nerita has been involved in MyPass®’s growth from the very beginning, playing the role of sounding board and risk assessor at each point along the way.
+Nerita has an infectious positive energy and passion for life that always boosts morale whenever she’s around the team.
+As an executive assistant at MyPass®, she keeps everything ticking over and is quick to resolve any issues for the team that may arise.
 Here’s how our catch-up with Nerita went.

 What’s something that you’re passionate about?

-The thing that makes my life worth living is to connect with others and help them find purpose.
-To make others’ lives more meaningful and great, where they feel like other humans care for them.
+The thing that makes my life worth living is to connect with others, help them find purpose and to make others’ lives more meaningful and great, where they feel like other humans care for them.

 How do you know when you’re having a positive impact on someone?

-I know I’m having an impact when I look around and everyone has a smile one their face and they seem a little more confident than before.
+I know I’m having an impact when I look around and everyone has a smile on their face and they seem a little more confident than before.

-You’ve had a pretty unique perspective on MyPass’ journey as a business… What’s it been like watching from that position?
+You’ve had a pretty unique perspective on MyPass®’ s journey as a business… What’s it been like watching from that position?

 I guess the values my parents instilled in me led me down that path, so my university studies confirmed them even stronger.
 I worked first in public with everyday people, homeless people, kids, and teenagers.
 Then I worked in private settings with corporates and also returned servicemen.
 What I learnt from that is that everyone’s basically the same, they suffer from the same problems but I guess some people are equipped with better life skills to be able to cope with the challenges we all face.

 When I think back there are so many people who are still close to my heart.
 People who had real light bulb moments, of realising they’re not alone, that others have been in their situation before and can help them find a way out.
 I’m proud of being a part of their therapeutic journey.